ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 # Solution 3 : tmate

 The last solution is definitely the easiest one, but it's a really good thing to understand how something works before using quick cheats that make the whole thing opaque.
 The only thing Helpee needs to do, is to install tmate, and run "tmate".
 That's it.
-Many links will be displayed, allowing Helper to join from from a browser or shell, and to have a full or read only access.
+Many links will be displayed, allowing Helper to join from a browser or shell, and to have a full or read only access.
 The shell is already shared, fully interactive, etc...
 PLEASANT, RIGHT?!

 It only requires the user running tmate to have an ssh key.
 So if you don't have one, generate it!